In reviewPrivate betaOwner: Desmond

 13. How are answers tied back to evidence?

-- Longer answer: This should be framed as concrete claim-to-evidence traceability.
+• Longer answer: This should be framed as concrete claim-to-evidence traceability.
 The system should not just give an answer.
 It should help the team retrieve the underlying source material, including the exact document pages or slides that support the claim, so the evidence can be checked directly.
-If someone challenges a finding in a board deck, the goal is to pull up the exact supporting source rather than rely on summary language alone.
-That is the first layer of defensibility.
+If the business wants to know what supports a claim in a board deck, the goal is to pull up the exact supporting source rather than rely on summary language alone.
+That is the defensibility layer, but it should be presented as a product promise and audit-trail capability, not as a validated buyer fear.
 The second layer is project-level traceability: what was asked, what data came back, what was excluded, what prior work supports the conclusion, and where caveats remain.
 That is the difference between "AI said so" and "here is how we know."

 Product reality and operating questions